-Volunteers Roads to Peace Volunteer & Intern Information Volunteers Are Always Welcome!Are you looking for a way to give back to your community?Volunteering is a great way to help survivors of domestic violence and sexual harassment, abuse, and assault.
+Volunteers Roads to Peace Volunteer & Intern Information Volunteer Opportunities Volunteering is a great way to help survivors of domestic violence and sexual harassment, abuse, and assault.
 There is always a need for volunteers at Roads to Peace.
-With training, you can become a certified volunteer counselor/advocate and have a profound impact on the lives of people in need.Direct service and non-direct service volunteer opportunities are available.
-For non-direct service volunteering such as maintaining shelter facilities, administrative work, and participating in community events, a 1hr online confidentiality course is needed.You can get a volunteer application here.Apply For an Internship – All Majors Are Welcome!
-Roads to Peace offers university sanctioned internships.
+With training, you can become a certified volunteer counselor/advocate and have a profound impact on the lives of people in need.Direct service: it is required that direct service volunteers complete a 70-hour training course that takes place twice a year.Non-direct service volunteering: such as maintaining shelter facilities, administrative work, and participating in community events, a 1hr online confidentiality course is needed.You can get a volunteer application here.
+Internship Opportunities Roads to Peace offers university sanctioned internships.
 It is an exciting opportunity to gain real-life experience in the workforce for future employment as well as helping survivors of domestic violence and sexual harassment, abuse, and assault.
-Roads to Peace is located at 34 West Main Street, Lock Haven, in close proximity to Lock Haven University Campus.
-We are located behind Triangle Park, making us conveniently accessible to the downtown area as well.To participate in an internship, first complete the internship application.
+Roads to Peace is in close proximity to Lock Haven University Campus.
+To participate in an internship: Complete the internship application here.
 The Volunteer Coordinator will contact you to schedule a brief face-to-face interview.
-Direct service volunteers/interns then complete a 70-hour training course that takes place twice a year.
-This training program is required for those interested in participating in direct service opportunities, internships, and employment opportunities at the Center.This internship will give you experience for future endeavors.
-The training program includes 70 hours of domestic violence and sexual assault education that can give you an advantage when going up against future job competitors.
-No fee is required for interns; the training is part of the internship program.
-Your certification may be utilized at most Domestic and Sexual Violence Centers throughout Pennsylvania.
+All Majors Are Welcome!
+Useful Information!
+Direct service and non-direct service opportunities are available: Direct service: it is required that direct service volunteers complete a 70-hour training course that takes place twice a year.****This FREE 70-hour training is required for direct service volunteers, interns, and employees and covers topics related to domestic violence and sexual assault.
+The training is to prepare you for working directly with survivors of domestic and sexual violence.
+Completing this training can give you an advantage for future endeavors, since the training certificate is honored at most Domestic and Sexual Violence Centers throughout Pennsylvania.Non-direct service volunteering: such as maintaining shelter facilities, administrative work, and participating in community events, a 1hr online confidentiality course is needed.
+You Can Play an Important Role in This Process.If you are interested in volunteering or would like more information, please contact the shelter at (570) 748-9539 ask for the Volunteer Coordinator, or e-mail: email@example.com.
 Our services include a 24-Hour Hotline, Safe Shelter, Options/Empowerment Counseling, Support Groups, Legal Advocacy, Youth Advocacy, Outreach, Medical Advocacy, LGBTQ+ Advocacy, Referral Information, Community/School Education, Training and much more.
-All services are free and confidential.
-Someone can be safer because of you!
-If you are interested in an internship or would like more information, please contact the shelter at (570) 748-9539 ask for the Volunteer Coordinator, or e-mail: firstname.lastname@example.org.
+All services are free and confidential – Someone can be safer because of you!